-- a.
+a.
 Emergency medical support for units training outside the cantonment area is requested through Range Operations, (573) 596-2525, or through the Range Operations frequency.
-For support, contact Range Operations with the following information: - (1) Accident site or pickup point (grid coordinates, range, training area, or common name). - (2) Number of casualties. - (3) Brief description of injuries and any special requirements. - b.
-Be prepared to send a knowledgeable person to meet and guide medical personnel to the accident. - c.
-If the situation permits and it would not cause further injury to the patient, units may be required to move injured personnel to a pickup point designated by Range Operations. - d.
-Units conducting tactical training within the cantonment area contact Range Operations for medical support in the event of an accident or injury. - e.
+For support, contact Range Operations with the following information:

+(1) Accident site or pickup point (grid coordinates, range, training area, or common name).

+- (2) Number of casualties.
+Age, gender, and consciousness of each causality. - (3) Brief description of injuries and any special requirements.

+b.
+Be prepared to send a knowledgeable person to meet and guide medical personnel to the accident.

+c.
+If the situation permits and it would not cause further injury to the patient, units may be required to move injured personnel to a pickup point designated by Range Operations.

+d.
+Units scheduled on the RO Fire Desk will contact RO in the event of an injury or illness related to the designated training activity requiring care beyond the capabilities of a combat lifesaver, regardless of when the injury or illness occurred.

+e.
 Units will provide their own non-emergency medical support in the form of a certified combat lifesaver or approved alternative through RO.
-Use good judgment in requesting use of ambulance, however, when in doubt, request emergency medical service. - f.
-Forward requests for field medical support to DPTMS.
-Requests must be received a minimum of 6 weeks prior to the support date. - g.
+The combat lifesaver/medic will not participate in the designated training activity.
+Use good judgment in requesting use of ambulance, however, when in doubt, request emergency medical service.

+f.
+Forward requests for field medical support to MSCOE G3.
+Requests must be received a minimum of 6 weeks prior to the support date.

+g.
 It is the responsibility of the range cadre to be familiar with the location of their range or training area's medical evacuation (MEDEVAC) landing zone.